ckartik/JobsManager/README.md

 ```
 There are two major parts to this function.
 1. Construct the command object with the parameters provided.
-2. Spin up a goroutine, where the output is hooked into the `[Output]` sync map.
+2. Spin up a goroutine, which will manage mutation to State variables (e.g Status, ExitCode, Std(out|err)).

 Finally the function should return the UUIDv4 and a boolean signature notifying success of job creation.